MyChart is not for medical emergencies. If you have a medical emergency, call 911.

 Whether it’s because you’ve only been doing indoor workouts or because your winter involved too much Netflix-meets-couch time, spring sports injuries can be common and can sideline the most well-intentioned weekend warrior during what's arguably the best time of the year.

-With that in mind, we asked University of Chicago Medicine sports medicine expert Leonardo Oliveira, MD, to give us his best advice to stay safe during springtime exercise following a winter hiatus.
-Here’s what he had to say:
+With that in mind, we asked University of Chicago Medicine sports medicine experts to give us the best advice to stay safe during springtime exercise following a winter hiatus.
+Here’s what they had to say:

 A: In the winter, we see a lot of broken bones, muscle strains and ligament injuries that happen when people fall on the ice or injure themselves doing winter activities like skiing.
 When the weather warms up, athletes tend to want to go back to their sports and quickly make up for the time they were inside.
 But increasing intensity and volume quickly can often lead to tendonitis.